 - Although Finnegan is a vision from Kirk's academy days, we know that his silver-grey shirt remains current, due to cadets making brief background appearances in other episodes.
 (Interestingly and probably unintentionally, this means that cadets wore the distinctive black V-neck collar at least a decade before officers traded their ribbed turtle-necks for the same feature!)

 - With endless other options available, we must assume that the cadet breast insignia being a smaller version of the ground assignment insignia was a deliberate choice made by the Wardrobe department — and makes utter sense, as Starfleet Academy would be a ground facility.

-- Given that all cadets wear the same uniform and none are known to wear rank insignia, we must further assume that cadets are identified by their distinctive uniform colour, and moreover are not considered to have a specific department until receiving assignment as commissioned officers.
+- Given that all cadets are identified by the same distinctive uniform colour and none are known to wear rank insignia, we must further assume that they are not considered to have a specific department until receiving assignment as commissioned officers.